Everest climbing season is here. Summits are about to be had. Lives are about to be changed forever… for better or for

 2. 1 in 10 successful summits ends in death.

 3. Over 4,000 people have attempted to climb Everest.

 4. George Everest, Surveyor General of India from 1830 to 1843, discovered Everest in 1841.

 5. Mount Everest is also home to a very minute black jumping spider.
 These spiders hide in crevices and feed on frozen insects.
 Their food depends largely upon what is blown by the wind into the specific area.
 They live as high as 22,000 feet.

-7. In 2014, a 7.8 magnitude earthquake triggered an avalanche that base camp killed 16 Nepalese guides.
+7. In 2014, a 7.8 magnitude earthquake triggered an avalanche that base camp killed 16 Sherpa and climbers and injured 61.
 This is the greatest tragedy ever seen on Everest.

 During 1996, around 15 people lost their lives while trying to descend from the summit of Mount Everest (the 3rd most in one year).
 In 2012, 11 people perished on Everest (the 4th most).